A writing tool for scholarship essays

 Frequently asked questions

 That depends on the details you give it.
 The openings that committees have read a thousand times are openings that start with a generic childhood memory or a quote.
-The drafter is prompted to open with a specific, recent, concrete moment instead — the kind of thing only you could have written because it only happened to you.
+The workspace helps you open with a specific, recent, concrete moment instead — the kind of thing only you could have written because it only happened to you.
 If you paste a real moment, the essay builds from it; if you paste generalities, the essay will be generic.

 Yes, tightly.
-Scholarship essays usually cap at 250, 500, 650, or 1,000 words, and the drafter targets your exact limit.
-If you need to trim further, regenerate with a smaller cap and the drafter will cut from transitions and hedged phrases first, preserving the concrete detail.
+Scholarship essays usually cap at 250, 500, 650, or 1,000 words, and the workspace targets your exact limit.
+If you need to trim further, rework the draft with a smaller cap and the workspace will cut from transitions and hedged phrases first, preserving the concrete detail.

 Yes.
 Merit scholarships have a different shape from need-based ones: they ask for evidence of achievement and future potential in a specific field.
-The drafter emphasizes named projects, measurable results, and a specific plan for how the scholarship will be used — the patterns that signal a candidate who has thought seriously about the field.
+The workspace helps you emphasize named projects, measurable results, and a specific plan for how the scholarship will be used — the patterns that signal a candidate who has thought seriously about the field.

-Paste the prompt, the rubric, and one real moment — see the full essay in about a minute.
+Paste the prompt, the rubric, and one real moment, then outline, draft and edit inside the writing workspace.